curityio/idsvr-gitops-configuration-management/git-integration-api/README.md

 The API's GitHubClient class then performs these steps:

 - Creates a branch
-- Commits the configuration XML on that branch
+- Commits the configuration XML and environment changes on that branch
 - Creates a pull request to merge to the main branch